Articles and Guides/ Cleanse and detox/ Latest Posts/ Popular Guides/ Vegan

 In this diet plan, beans and legumes will be a part of every meal.
 It’s essential to soak and pressure-cook them to reduce harmful lectin levels.

 Lentils are rinsed thoroughly and pressure-cooked for 15 minutes, without soaking.
-But be careful, some lentils can go to much if overcooked, so is better to stick to green lentils, also called French lentils, as they hold their shape well.
+But be careful, some lentils can go to mush if overcooked, so is better to stick to green lentils, also called French lentils, as they hold their shape well.

 Chickpeas, on the other hand, should be soaked overnight, rinsed multiple times, and pressure-cooked for approximately 24 minutes.
 To ensure optimal cooking, I don’t add salt to the cooking water.